hraban/outbound-rules/README.md

 practices."
 True!
 Just escape user input when displaying it.
 This is our current approach to protecting against XSS: just don't make any mistakes.
 Ever.

-Two problems with that:
+There are problems with that:

-1. This is hard.
+First, this is hard.
 What is the DOM? what is escaping? why?
 Try explaining all the semantic levels, which escaping makes sense, when, to somebody who started programming by jumping into JS frameworks in 2016.
 It's easy to forget how hard this all is, once you know it.

-2. Even assuming that someone knows exactly what XSS is and how to prevent it: the problem is not that a *single* XSS bug is impossible to prevent.
+Second, even assuming that someone knows exactly what XSS is and how to prevent
+it: the problem is not that a *single* XSS bug is impossible to prevent.
 The problem is that there are *so many possible XSS bugs*. **Every single piece of user data displayed on your admin page, anywhere, is a possible XSS bug.**
 Sooner or later, someone, somewhere, will make a mistake.

+## How Current Solutions Protect Against XSS

+The example above explains that a successful XSS attack is like a spy drone in action, it has two steps:

+1. **See the secret:** Get the victim's browser to execute some JS, thinking that the JS came from a trusted website.
+E.g. put evil JS in your e-mail: when an admin visits their company's web dashboard, they execute the JS.
+The browser thinks that JS came from the admin dashboard and gives it access to the login cookie, auth tokens, ...
+2. **Send the secret back to home base:** send that private data back to the attacker's server, e.g. through Ajax.

+After this, the attacker picks up the private data from the evil server and uses it to log in to the admin dashboard, himself.

+Currently, almost all XSS mitigation techniques focus on preventing step #1.
+Barely anyone focuses on step #2.
+Basically, once someone gets to execute untrusted JS on your site, we consider it "case closed, you're pwned."
+This is evident from XSS bug reports using `alert("pwnd!");` as proof of the XSS bug.
+As if showing an alert box to a victim would help an attacker.

+While protecting yourself from #1 is a good idea, it's not the only thing you can do.

 ## How The "Outbound-Rules" Protocol Protects Against XSS

+The **Outbound-Rules** protocol protects you from step #2 in XSS: it prevents evil JavaScript from sending any private data back to the attacker.

+This limits the possible damage of XSS, in the unfortunate case that your regular defenses against #1 fail: even though their evil JavaScript knows what the secret login cookie is, it can't communicate it back.
+Like a spy drone that can't send its images back to base.

-The Outbound-Rules protocol turns XSS protection upside down: instead of preventing XSS from happening, it limits the possible damage of XSS.
-This is achieved by whitelisting the "known good external servers".
-Any Javascript, HTML, or other resource (including by XSS) can only contact these servers.
+It is done by whitelisting the "known good external servers".
+Any Javascript or HTML on your page can only contact these servers.

-To protect a page against XSS using Outbound-Rules, the server must send a `Outbound-Rules` header with a list of rules.
+To protect a page against XSS using **Outbound-Rules**, the server must send a `Outbound-Rules` header with a list of rules.
 E.g.:

 ```